LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 * Grid column drag-n-drop to reorder columns in grid view
   * only allowed when "allowViewCustomization" is set to true
   * prevent drop to left of selection checkbox column
+  * attempt to close any open column header menus on drag start

 ### version 2.191.0
 *Released*: 29 June 2022